Skip to main content

-Bottom Line: If you are age 60 or older, do not rule yourself out of the Supplemental Nutrition Assistance Program (SNAP) just because you get Social Security.
-Older adults often qualify under special federal rules for seniors and people with disabilities, and reporting rent, utilities, and out-of-pocket medical costs over $35 a month can make a big difference in your benefit.
+Bottom line: If you are 60 or older, do not rule yourself out of the Supplemental Nutrition Assistance Program (SNAP) just because you get Social Security.
+SNAP has USDA senior rules that may help older adults with high rent, utilities, Medicare costs, prescriptions, dental bills, and other medical costs.
+The only way to know is to apply through your state office and report your real expenses.

 Emergency help now